-It is with great sadness that the family of Dr. Philip J. Ferrell passed away suddenly in his home in Auburn on Sept.
+It is with great sadness that the family of Dr. Philip J. Ferrell announced his passing suddenly in his home in Auburn on Sept.
 23rd, 2018 at the age of 84.

 Philip was born in Everett, WA to Dr. and Mrs. Lewis J. Ferrell in 1933.
 After graduating from Everett High School, he attended the California Technical Institute in Pasadena, CA, graduating in 1955 with a Bachelor's Degree in Physics.
 Upon graduation he went into the Air Force where he was stationed at Griffiss Air Force Base in Rome, NY.
 While there he met a young nursing student who made him laugh.
 He married the love of his life, Joan Hazel Martin on August 31, 1957.
 When his time in the Air Force ended, he and his new bride moved to Seattle where they raised their four children.
 Philip was hired by Boeing in 1960 as a principle engineer and worked there for 33 years retiring in 1993.
 In 1970 he received his PhD in Electrical Engineering at the University of Washington.